openconfig/gribi/doc/specification.md

 The `Get` RPC is a server streaming RPC for clients to retrieve the current set of installed gRIBI entries.
-The `Get` RPC is typically used for reconciliation between a client and a server, or for periodical consistency checking by clients.
+The `Get` RPC is typically used for reconciliation between a client and a server, or for periodic consistency checking by clients.

 A client sends a `GetRequest` message specifying the target network instance and